-While Techland were careful not to leak details about it’s new take on the infected, GamesRadar got the first big scoop with their exclusive concept art, featuring some of the terrifying “biters”.
+While Techland was careful not to leak details about a new take on the infected, GamesRadar got the first big scoop with their exclusive concept art, featuring some of the terrifying “biters”.

 Player choices influence whole regions of The City in Dying Light 2; so you will be forced to make decisions on the spot, where the outcome is entirely unknown.